 Pricing greenhouse gas emissions involves making trade-offs between consumption today and unknown damages in the (distant) future.
-The optimal carbon dioxide (CO2) price, thus, is based on society's willingness to substitute consumption across time and across uncertain states of nature.
-Standard constant relative risk aversion preference specifications, meanwhile, conflate the two.
+The optimal carbon dioxide ( $CO_2$ ) price, thus, is based on society's willingness to substitute consumption across time and across uncertain states of nature.
+Standard constant relative risk aversion preference specifications conflate the two.
 Moreover, they are inconsistent with observed asset valuations, based on a large body of work in macroeconomics and finance.
 This literature has developed a richer set of preferences that are more consistent with asset price behavior and separate risk across time and across states of nature.

-In this paper, we explore the implications of these richer preference specifications for the optimal CO2 price.
-We develop the EZ-Climate model, a simple discrete-time optimization model in which the representative agent has an Epstein-Zin preference specification, and in which uncertainty about the effect of CO2 emissions on global temperature and on eventual damages is gradually resolved over time.
+In this paper, we explore the implications of these richer preference specifications for the optimal $CO_2$ price.
+We develop the EZ-Climate model, a simple discrete-time optimization model in which the representative agent has an Epstein-Zin preference specification, and in which uncertainty about the effect of $CO_2$ emissions on global temperature and on eventual damages is gradually resolved over time.
 We embed a number of features including potential tail risk, exogenous and endogenous technological change, and backstop technologies.
-In contrast to most modeled carbon price paths, the EZ-Climate model suggests a high optimal carbon price today that is expected to decline over time.
-It also points to the importance of backstop technologies and to potentially very large deadweight costs of delay.
+The EZ-Climate model suggests a high optimal carbon price today that is expected to decline over time as uncertainty about the damages is resolved.
+It also points to the importance of backstop technologies and to very large deadweight costs of delay.
 We decompose the optimal carbon price into two components: expected discounted damages and the risk premium.
 JEL code: D81, G11, Q54.

-^{} Daniel: Columbia Business School, 3022 Broadway, New York, NY, 10027, and National Bureau of Economic Research (e-mail: kd2371@columbia.edu); Litterman: Kepos Capital, 620 Eighth Avenue 44th Floor, New York, NY 10018 (e-mail: blitterman@gmail.com); Wagner: Harvard John A. Paulson School of Engineering and Applied Sciences, and Harvard Kennedy School; Harvard University Center for the Environment, 26 Oxford Street, Cambridge, MA, 02138 (e-mail: gwagner@fas.harvard.edu).
+&lt;sup>\ Daniel: Columbia Business School, 3022 Broadway, New York, NY, 10027, and National Bureau of Economic Research (e-mail: kd2371@columbia.edu); Litterman: Kepos Capital, 620 Eighth Avenue 44th Floor, New York, NY 10018 (e-mail: blitterman@gmail.com); Wagner: Harvard John A. Paulson School of Engineering and Applied Sciences, and Harvard Kennedy School; Harvard University Center for the Environment, 26 Oxford Street, Cambridge, MA, 02138 (e-mail: gwagner@fas.harvard.edu).
 For helpful comments and discussions, and without any implications, we thank Mariia Belaia, Jeffrey Bohn, Ujjayant Chakravorty, V.V.
-Chari, Frank Convery, Christian Gollier, Cameron Hepburn, William Hogan, Pete Irvine, David Keith, Gib Metcalf, Torben Mideksa, Thomas Sterner, Christian Traeger, Martin Weitzman, Richard Zeckhauser, Stanley Zin, and seminar participants at: American Economic Association meetings; Environmental Defense Fund; Global Risk Institute; New York University; Journal of Investment Management (JOIM) conference on Long-run Risks, Returns and ESG Investing; Tufts University; and University of Minnesota.
-For excellent research assistance, we thank Katherine Rittenhouse, Oscar Sjogren, Weiyu Wan, and Shu Ye.
-Sjogren, Wan, and Ye were instrumental in preparing our code for open source distribution on GitHub.
+Chari, Frank Convery, Don Fullerton, Ken Gillingham, Christian Gollier, Cameron Hepburn, William Hogan, Pete Irvine, David Keith, Dana Kiku, Gib Metcalf, Torben Mideksa, Thomas Sterner, Adam Storeygard, Christian Traeger, Martin Weitzman, Richard Zeckhauser, Stanley Zin, and seminar participants at: American Economic Association meetings; Environmental Defense Fund; Global Risk Institute; Harvard University; New York University; Journal of Investment Management (JOIM) conference on Long-run Risks, Returns and ESG Investing; Tufts University; University of Illinois Urbana-Champaign; and University of Minnesota.
+For excellent research assistance, we thank Oscar Sjogren, Weiyu Wan, and Shu Ye, who were instrumental in preparing our code for open source distribution on GitHub.
 For code and documentation see: www.EZClimate.science